 - 3.3 The PSG proposed this categorisation to prioritise for further consideration those suitable housing sites in Category 1 and then 2.
+In both cases, the PSG proposed to draft allocation policies that would enshrine the commitment to deliver over and above the Local Plan level, to be followed through with S106 planning obligations.
+A subsequent planning application that sought to revert to the Local Plan level would therefore be contrary to the allocation policy and would fail the NPPF §172 test (see later).
 It did not expect to consider further any site that did not fall into any of these categories.
 At Barton Dene, the College proposed that the 50% affordable housing element would comprise a mix of 40% standard affordable homes and 10% homes to be rented by the College at affordable rents to its lower paid employees (thus being a substitute for demand for affordable housing elsewhere in the town). - 3.4 A total of 14 sites in the town were put forward or identified for consideration and where the information submitted was not clear, landowners were provided with a further opportunity to confirm on what basis the land is being made available.
 In some cases, the sites were in the SHELAA but most were not.
 Two sites George Lane/Figgins Lane (6) and the Police Station (11) were identified by the PSG and a third St. Peter's School (4B) was known to have been put on the market by WC.
 In addition, the Ramsbury Estate submitted a response identifying a series of sites in its ownership spread around the rural parishes (10). - 3.5 Shortly afterwards, the PSG issued a call for sites to landowners in Manton and Mildenhall seeking, respectively, sites to enable the potential relocation of Preshute School and to deliver Category 1 affordable home schemes.
 However, with WC's advice neither proposal was taken forward by the PSG although, in the case of the Mildenhall sites, not until after the July/August 2019 consultations and SA/SEA assessment had begun.
 A preliminary assessment of each site is included at Appendix A.